kyma-project/istio/docs/user/tutorials/01-55-send-requests-using-egress-and-mtls.md

     EOF
     ```

+### Send HTTP Requests

-10. Send an HTTP request to the Kyma project website:
+1. Send an HTTP request to the Kyma project website:
     When you send an HTTP request, Istio uses egress to redirect the HTTPS to the website.

     ```bash
     kubectl exec -n $NAMESPACE "$SOURCE_POD" -c curl -- curl -ik -X GET http://$DOMAIN/headers
     ```

-    You get the `200` response code from the workload containing headers.
+    If successful, you get the `200` response code from the workload containing headers.
 One of these headers should be `"X-Forwarded-Client-Cert": ["xxx"]`.

-    Check the logs of the Istio egress Gateway:
+2. Check the logs of the Istio egress Gateway:
     ```bash
     kubectl logs -l istio=egressgateway -n istio-system
     ```

-    You should see the request made by the egress Gateway in the logs:
+    If successful, the logs contain the request made by the egress Gateway:
     ```
     {"authority":"{YOUR_DOMAIN}":"outbound|443||{YOUR_DOMAIN}",[...]}
     ```